-The NetApp Data Availability Services (NDAS) solution consists of three components: 1) an AWS cloud-resident app, which includes the orchestration user interface and a scalable catalog for intelligent searches, 2) an NDAS proxy service that is embedded within ONTAP on the target storage system, and 3) Copy to Cloud replication technology, an efficient and secure S3 data transport between ONTAP instances and the cloud S3 object store.
+The NetApp Data Availability Services (NDAS) solution for AWS cloud consists of three components: 1) an AWS cloud-resident app, which includes the orchestration user interface and a scalable catalog for intelligent searches, 2) an NDAS proxy service that is embedded within ONTAP on the target storage system, and 3) Copy to Cloud replication technology, an efficient and secure S3 data transport between ONTAP instances and the cloud S3 object store.

 You register and initiate NetApp Data Availability Services from a NetApp web page, where the app is deployed as an Amazon Machine Instance (AMI) and launched on an AWS compute resource (EC2).
 During initial setup and configuration, the app catalog is automatically configured and deployed using two EC2 instances as a two-node Elasticsearch cluster.
 For resiliency, the two EC2 instances are deployed in different subnets, with the two subnets in separate availability zones, but all are in the same region.